mnacym/data-steward-agent/specification/implementation-guide.md

 # Implementation Guide

-4-week plan to implement the Core Data Steward framework in your SaaS product.
+4-week plan to implement the Data Steward framework in your SaaS product.

 ---